 - Instances Upgrades (Open edX release upgrades): When a new stable version of Open edX is released, all Open edX instances that we host must be upgraded soon after.
-While cells are responsible for their own clients' upgrades (as explained above), a general upgrade epic will be created for each release in order to drive the corresponding code and infrastructure changes common to most clients (Ocim, etc.), as well as the actual upgrades of all self-hosted instances.
+While cells are responsible for their own clients' upgrades (as explained above), a general upgrade epic will be created for each release in order to drive the corresponding code and infrastructure changes common to most clients (Ocim, etc.).
 Responsibility for owning this type of epic will alternate between generalist cells.
 They will need to take this into account in their annual epics/budgets planning, to include the budget for supervising one upgrade (or more, depending on the number of generalist cells that currently exist).

 - Note that it is still the responsibility of each individual cell, regardless of whether it is a generalist cell or not, to ensure that the upgrade work for instances belonging to its client(s) is done as soon as possible after the release: preferably within 1-2 weeks of the release, and at most within 2 months.
 This means that it'll be in the best interest of even a project cell to assist with the common upgrade work (assuming that it has an external client).

 - Prospects: Generalist cells decide how much time to allocate to prospect work - the more prospect work, the more billed hours coming in later on, so this is a way to invest to increase future internal budgets and cell size.

 - In cases where a project warrants the creation of a project cell to house it, all prospect work specific to it - a discovery and its associated budget, for instance - is to be moved to and managed by the new cell.

 Lastly, the following budgets are the sole responsibility of the DevOps cell (Serenity).